I’ve been living and traveling around Croatia for 2 decades and write practical itineraries focused on what’s realistic in a short trip.

 So, How Many Days In Zagreb Should You Plan?

 It’s a good question: How many days will you need in Zagreb to make your trip worthwhile?
-We’ll examine what you can hope to see and do in the city depending on the amount of time you can spare.
+We’ll examine what you can hope to see and do in the city, depending on the time you can spare.
 This is a key factor in working out the ideal Zagreb itinerary for you.

-As the capital of Croatia, Zagreb is home to culture and history galore.
+As the capital of Croatia, Zagreb is home to a wealth of culture and history.
 While the country is more famous for its coastline, beaches, and medieval old towns (not to mention Game of Thrones filming locations), there are plenty of reasons to spend some time exploring Croatia’s inland capital city.

 Zagreb has something for everyone.
-There are cool cafes to discover, art galleries and museums to visit (over 60!), parks to wander around, and a whole host of bars and restaurants to try out.
+There are cool cafés to discover, dozens of museums and galleries to visit, parks to wander through, and a whole host of bars and restaurants to try out.

 How Many Days In Zagreb Is Enough